ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 *   Provide good integration test coverage to against AMP’s production and canary releases.
 *   Fulfill a purpose that does not exist.

+There are 3 vendor contribution levels.
+Levels are dependent on the amount of added logic:

+* Component logic: Code that dictates the core features and functionality of the AMP component.
+* Vendor logic: Code that is specific to the vendors.
+This logic enables the component to leverage the vendors service.

-There are three vendor contribution levels.
-Levels are dependent on the amount of added business logic and vendor specific logic (logic that is not shared with other vendors).
-The more logic added to the AMP repository, especially vendor specific logic, creates a higher contribution level.
-A high contribution level requires a higher commitment from the vendor.
+The more logic added to the AMP repository, especially vendor specific logic, increases the contribution level.
+A high contribution level requires more commitment from the vendor.

 Level 1 and level 2 contributions share components between vendors.
 If there is a component fulfills a purpose similar to your business, consider reusing that component.
 This requires much less effort and is more long-term maintainable.